decentraland/old-documentation/_posts/sdk-reference/2018-01-06-scene-limitations.md

 Not all shaders can be used in models that are imported into Decentraland.
 If you're working with Blender, you can either use:

-* Using Blender Render, any of its shaders are supported, that includes diffuse, specular, transparency, etc.
+* Using Blender Render, any of its shaders are supported, for example diffuse, specular, transparency, etc.
 * Using the Cycles renderer, you can *only* use PBR (Physically Based Rendering).
 That's done by using the `Principled BSDF` shader.
 This shader is extremely flexible, as it includes properties like diffuse, roughness, metalness and emission that allow you to configure how a material interacts with light.

 > None of the other shaders of the Cycles renderer are supported.